Margaret Domka

 Margaret Domka (born August 13, 1979) is an American school teacher and soccer referee from Oak Creek, Wisconsin.

 Career

-She was selected as a match official for the 2015 FIFA Women's World Cup.
+Domka was selected as a match official for the 2015 FIFA Women's World Cup.
 She was previously a FIFA international assistant referee in 2007 and 2008, and worked the 2010 and 2014 FIFA U-20 Women's World Cups.
 She also worked the 2012 Algarve Cup championship.
 Domka was formerly an NCAA Division III All-American at University of Wisconsin–Stevens Point.

+Domka was the center referee for the 2014 National Women's Soccer League championship match.

+Domka is the Co-founder and Executive Director at the U.S. Center for Mental Health & Sport.